athanoiko/Android-fuzzer/README.md

 * overwrite bytes: Randomly overwrite several consecutive bytes in a test case.
 * cross over: Splice two parts from two different test cases to form a new test case.

 The fuzzer is created with Frida’s instrumentation language, javascript.
-Our script is more that 1k lines of code